icgrp/pld2022/README.md

 our slurm clusters.
 Click **Launch**.

-![Figure 21: Create Slurm Project through marketplace](images/market_launch.png) *(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*
+![Figure 21: Create Slurm Project through marketplace](images/market_launch.png)

 6. Fill out the project names.

 ![Figure 22: Specify the Names](images/deployment_name.png)
-*(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*

 7. Check **Login External IP** and **Compute Node External IP**.

 ![Figure 23: Check External IP Option](images/IP.png)
-*(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*

 8. Increase the **Slurm Controller Boot Disk Size** to 400GB.

-![Figure 24: Increase Controller Boot Disk Size](images/controller.png) *(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*
+![Figure 24: Increase Controller Boot Disk Size](images/controller.png)

 9. For **Slurm Compute Partition 1**, you can set **Maximum Instance Count** to 100, and **Number of static nodes to create** to 1 for future use.

 ![Figure 25: Set Nodes' Features](images/partition1.png)
-*(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*

 10. For this tutorial, 1 partition is enough.
 Click **Deploy**.
 11. Click **Compute Engine->VM instances**.
 You should see 3 nodes are up (contorller, login0 and compute-0-0).

 ![Figure 26: Slurm Nodes](images/nodes.png)
-*(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*

 12. Next, we need to install Xilinx Vitis Tool chain on GCP.
 We recommend to use GUI mode to install xilinx tools.
 We will install the controller node with VNC, so that